Fallin' in Love (Hamilton, Joe Frank & Reynolds song): La Bouche version

-Overview

 "Fallin' in Love" was covered in 1995 by German Eurodance duo La Bouche.
-It was the third single of their debut album, Sweet Dreams (1995), and was released in June 1995, although the song did not gain popularity in the United States until the following year following the success of the first two singles, "Be My Lover" and "Sweet Dreams".
-Though it did well in several countries, it achieved a minor success in comparison with previous releases.
-It reached number four in Finland and Hungary, and was a top 20 hit in Austria, Belgium, Germany, Iceland, the Netherlands, Sweden and Switzerland.
-On the Eurochart Hot 100, "Fallin' in Love" peaked at number 20.
+It was the third single of their debut album, Sweet Dreams (1995), and was released in June 1995 by MCI and BMG, although the song did not gain popularity in the United States until the following year following the success of the first two singles, "Be My Lover" and "Sweet Dreams".
+It was produced by D. C. Montez, and though it did well in several countries, it achieved a minor success in comparison with previous releases.
+"Fallin' in Love" reached number four in Finland and Hungary, and was a top-20 hit in Austria, Belgium, Germany, Iceland, the Netherlands, Sweden and Switzerland.
+On the Eurochart Hot 100, the single peaked at number 20.
+According to La Bouche, it was Frank Farian's idea to cover the song.
+Melanie Thornton told Billboard in July 1994, "It was Farian's idea to cover this particular song, Frank saw it as a good way to introduce us to the U.S. market."

-This song has had remix versions.
-The album version is a midtempo pop-soul number that is faithful to the original Hamilton, Joe Frank and Reynolds version with some additional lyrics; however, the version that was released late in 1996 to US Top 40 radio, was a dance remix.

 Critical reception

 John Bush from AllMusic described the song as "an R&B/house groover".
 J.D.
 Considine from The Baltimore Sun said, "Listen to Melanie Thornton work her way through the likes of "Fallin' In Love" or "Do You Still Need Me", and it's clear that she has the voice of a classic soul singer."
-Larry Flick from Billboard wrote that the German duo gives the 1975 pop hit by Hamilton, Joe Frank & Reynolds "a springy pop/dance spin that will fit top 40 and crossover formats like a comfy glove.
+Larry Flick from Billboard magazine wrote that the German duo gives the 1975 pop hit by Hamilton, Joe Frank & Reynolds "a springy pop/dance spin that will fit top 40 and crossover formats like a comfy glove.
 Front woman Melanie Thornton has an appropriately flashy delivery that shines atop the track's shuffling rhythms, while partner Lane McCray's rap interludes are pleasant—if not gratefully unobtrusive."
 He also stated that Thornton is "adding glass-shattering drama to its oh-so-slick arrangement of bright synths and chunky beats."

 Dave Sholin from the Gavin Report felt that the two "make this new version sparkle.
 Already bolstered by a substantial amount of airplay, this production has everything in place to be hit number three for this twosome."
 Pan-European magazine Music & Media commented, "Have a "mouthful" of sultry soul the old-fashioned way.
 The beat and rap bridge are a sign of a modern product, while the intro to the Full Harmony Club Mix, a dialogue between the Hamilton couple, is even more sexy."
-A reviewer from Music Week gave the song four out of five, adding, "Pop dance balladry from the self-styled Eurogroovers, whose hooky continental hit is also making its mark on the US club chart."
-James Hamilton from the RM Dance Update wrote that Thornton's "outstanding soulfully joyful wailing Mariah Carey-ish vocal performance" makes it "potentially a UK number one smash too now".
+A reviewer from Music Week gave the song a score of four out of five, adding, "Pop dance balladry from the self-styled Eurogroovers, whose hooky continental hit is also making its mark on the US club chart."
+James Hamilton from the Record Mirror Dance Update wrote that Thornton's "outstanding soulfully joyful wailing Mariah Carey-ish vocal performance" makes it "potentially a UK number one smash too now".